InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 being the first crew ordered for the Yellowstone fires in 1988.
 The crew spent a week on the Falls Fire west of the south entrance of Yellowstone prior to the \" world\" being mobilized.
-The entire crew as well as three individuals (Jim Mattingly -- Supt., David Niemi
-- Squad Boss, Bill Moe -- EMT) received national commendations for life saving actions performed on the Dude Fire in 1990.
+The entire crew as well as three individuals (Jim Mattingly-Supt., David Niemi-Squad Boss, Bill Moe-EMT) received national commendations for life saving actions performed on the Dude Fire in 1990.

 Because Zion could not provide permanent housing for the crew a